mstream/purescript-json-schema/docs/src/assessing-the-type-of-compatibility-based-on-schemata-differences.md

 > - - schema path: #
 >
 >     the set of allowed JSON value types has been reduced by number

 ---

-### assessing the type of compatibility based on extending set of accepted value types from numbers to numbers and integers

-In this situation, every integer is also a number so this kind of difference does not have any implact.
-Therefore, such a change is fully compatible.

-_Input:_

-extending set of accepted value types from numbers to numbers and
-integers:

-> - JSON schema path: #
->
->   change of accepted JSON value types from
->
->   - number
->
->   to
->
->   - integer
->
->   - number

-_Output:_

-full compatibility:

-> ✓

----